the-pudding/crossword/README.md

 ## Crosswords
+To start up for development: `npm start`

-`npm run doc` - pulls copy from Google Doc
+To pull copy from Google doc: `npm run doc`